syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Localization-and-Globalization.md

 Schedule control is available with complete localization support .

 Localization can be specified by setting the `Locale` property of the control.
-In the format of `Language code`.
+In the format of `Language code` followed by `Country code`.
 Based on the locale specified the strings in the control such as Date, time, days are localized accordingly.

 By default schedule control is available with `en-US` locale.